Scot documenting protests in Sri Lanka has passport seized by authorities

 “Social media has been powerful at helping keep the people here as safe as they can be by showing more about what’s going on.”

-Aberdeen-based, Labour councillor Deena Tissera said she is working with MSP Foysol Choudhury and the Scottish Government to make an inquiry to the Sri Lankan government to ensure Ms Fraser’s safety and that her human rights are protected.
+Aberdeen-based Labour councillor Deena Tissera said she is working with MSP Foysol Choudhury and the Scottish Government to make an enquiry to the Sri Lankan government to ensure Ms Fraser’s safety and that her human rights are protected.

 “Kayleigh has been getting calls asking her to immediately leave the country because her life could be in danger,” Ms Tissera said.